 Hospices can provide care for anyone who has a life limiting illness irrespective of age, religion, ethnicity or ability to pay.
 The majority of patients have cancer, but patients with other terminal illnesses also receive care (e.g. motor neurone disease, MS, heart failure).
 Our support can begin from diagnosis and is not limited to end-of-life.
-Please contact Clinical Manager Jenny Coleman on 09 407 7799 to discuss your situation and how Hospice can help.
+Please contact Clinical Manager Hannah Walker on 09 407 7799 to discuss your situation and how Hospice can help.

 Do you have to pay for Hospice palliative care?

 No, Hospice or palliative care is free of charge to patients and their families.

 The cost of care is covered by a contribution from Government through the Ministry of Health; the remainder is raised from the community through fundraising activities.
 Mid-Northland's hospice care is funded by a 44% contribution from the Northland District Health Board, income generated from our 3 Hospice Shops in Kawakawa and Kerikeri, as well as through fundraising activity, donations and grants.

 Are Hospices scary places?

 Hospices are warm, caring places, which provide the highest possible standard of care to people at their most vulnerable.
 The emphasis is on improving a person’s quality of life and to support their family, whanau and friends.